China set to launch Shenzhou-15 spacecraft to its space station on Tuesday | Technology

 - China

 China will launch the Shenzhou-15 spacecraft to its space station at 11:08 p.m.
 (1508 GMT) on Nov.
-29, the China Manned Space Agency said on Monday.
+29, the China Manned Space Agency said on Monday, the final mission in the country's plan to complete the crewed orbital outpost.

-The astronauts of the spacecraft are Fei Junlong, Deng Qingming and Zhang Lu, the agency said.
+Onboard will be three male astronauts: Fei Junlong, Deng Qingming and Zhang Lu, the agency said at a news conference.
+The space station will be handed over to them within a week by the three astronauts who arrived in early June.

+"During the stay, the Shenzhou-15 crew will welcome the visiting Tianzhou-6 cargo ship and hand over the Shenzhou-16 manned spaceship, and are planning to return to China's Dongfeng landing site in May next year," said Ji Qiming, a spokesperson at the agency.
+"Currently, the space station combination is in stable status with all equipment functioning well, and ready for the rendezvous, docking and the crew handover," Ji added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)